solrmarc/solrmarc/Readme.md

+# Overview

-This project is based on code written by Oliver Obenland, (See https://github.com/oobenland/SolrMarc-Indexer-Tests)  The key design improvement Oliver created is to essentially compile the indexing specification once, and then apply that "compiled" version to each of the records that need indexing.
+This project is based on code written by Oliver Obenland, (See https://github.com/oobenland/SolrMarc-Indexer-Tests)
+The key design improvement Oliver created is to essentially compile the indexing specification once, and then apply that "compiled" version to each of the records that need indexing.
 I have taken his code and added handling of the basic field specification of SolrMarc   (such as:    title_display = 245abnp  )  The code is now to a proof-of-concept phase that can handle many of those sort of specification strings, and can even support some extensions to those specifications.
 At present, part of the processing of the indexing specifications is performed via a parser specification (CUP and JFlex) which should make defining and handling more complex specifications simpler.

 Included with this project is a Swing-based interactive interface that could eventually be used to develop, modify, extend and debug a set of indexing specifications, but for now it can be used to see how some of the new features will work.

 This project contains the implementation of an idea how to improve SolrMarc by improving performance, extendability and stability.

-# Overview
+## Description as provided by Oliver Obenland

 The indexer is divided in a compile time and a runtime.
 The compile time is for loading configurations and translate/compile them to small indexer tasks with minimal functionality.
 The runtime loads records from input files,